[note: I’ve been reading the German original, which has since been rebranded as Balkanbeat]

-The story: MO is a big fan of Bruce Chatwin, who in turn is a fan (and a personal friend) of Patrick Leigh Fermor.
-MO is looking for guidance, but since Bruce Chatwin is long dead, he decides to trace Patrick Leigh Fermor’s footsteps through Europe.
-And while the latter walked through Europe almost eighty years ago, MO decides to use public transportation to find him.
+The story: in the mid 2000s, Michael Olbert is a huge fan of Bruce Chatwin, who in turn was a huge fan (and a personal friend) of Patrick Leigh Fermor.
+Olbert is looking for guidance, but since Chatwin has long died, he decides to trace Fermor’s footsteps through Europe.

 good for the most part

 The book is good – at least for the most part.
 The writing is well-paced, the descriptions are vivid, and the story is fun to read.
-MO succeeds in weaving in some other stories, some about Bruce Chatwin, some about Patrick Leigh Fermor, and a bit about his own previous experiences.
+Olbert succeeds in weaving in some other stories, some about Chatwin, some about Fermor, and a few about his own previous experiences.
 He also adds some historical information, and it all comes together in a pretty nice way.

-The part which ruined it for me was when he came up with some sort of supernatural blind guide who shows up at important junctions, says some important things and turns out to be identical with the Patrick Leigh Fermor that MO has been looking for all along.
+The part which ruined it for me is when Olbert decides to come up with some sort of supernatural blind man who shows up at important junctions, says some meaningful things and turns out to be identical with the Fermor that Olbert has been looking for all along.
 Get it?
 I didn’t.
 As you can probably tell from my reviews of Paulo Coelho and Shirley MacLaine, I am not a big fan of esoteric stuff.
-It bores me.

 It bores me.